 Pobbly, if we get the chores done.

-other spellings: pobbly, probly, and prolly
+variations: pobbly, probly, prolly

 ★ "Pobbly" sounds even more laid-back than "probly" or "prolly."
 It’s the kind of word that slips out when you’re not in a hurry to be exact. ★

-Origin
+Origin and Etymology

 From "probably," trimmed down in fast, casual Appalachian and Southern speech.
 As the middle syllables drop, the "r" sound often vanishes too, leaving "pobbly."

-Notes
+Usage Notes

 "Pobbly" is less common than "probly" or "prolly," but it pops up in everyday mountain talk.
 You’ll hear it in storytelling, joking, or relaxed conversation.